arunavsameer/CS216_P2P_Chat_Application/README.md

 ## 🔹 Overview
 The P2P Chat System is a decentralized peer-to-peer (P2P) messaging application that enables users to communicate over a network without relying on a central server.

-💬 Features: Secure messaging, peer discovery, blacklisting, active peer tracking, and real-time communication.
+💬 Features: Secure messaging, peer discovery, blacklisting, active peer tracking, real-time communication, and *group chat support*.

-📡 Technology Used: C++ (Winsock2 API for networking).
+🐟 Technology Used: C++ (Winsock2 API for networking).

 ---